Alcohol & Dementia

 Excessive alcohol consumption over a lengthy time period can lead to brain damage, and may increase your risk of developing dementia.
 However, drinking alcohol in moderation has not been conclusively linked to an increased dementia risk, nor has it been shown to offer significant protection against developing dementia.

+As such, people who do not currently drink alcohol should not be encouraged to start as a way to reduce dementia risk.
 Conversely, those who drink alcohol within the recommended guidelines are not advised to stop on the grounds of reducing the risk of dementia, although cutting back on alcohol consumption may bring other health benefits.

 How can alcohol damage the brain?